netdata/learn/docs/cloud/visualize/overview.md

 #### Charts

-Click on **X Charts** to display a dropdown of contexts and nodes contributing to that composite chart.
-Each line in the dropdown displays a context and the associated node's hostname.
+Click on **X Charts** to display a dropdown of charts and nodes contributing to that composite chart.
+Each line in the dropdown displays a chart name and the associated node's hostname.

 ![The charts dropdown in a composite chart](https://user-images.githubusercontent.com/1153921/96297515-cf7c9180-0fa5-11eb-9880-43c0434ac386.png)